Elkozel/elkozel.github.io/_posts/2025-03-18-Telegram-Phishing.md

 ```
 However, this is where the phishing website loads a different page (located at `./2xdtpe8hc3yy.js`)
 ### MiniApps
-The code enrolls the user for a couple of Telegram miniApps via the [messages.requestWebView](https://core.telegram.org/method/messages.requestWebView)API endpoint and sends the response back to the server.
+The code enrolls the user for a couple of Telegram miniApps via the [messages.requestWebView](https://core.telegram.org/method/messages.requestWebView) API endpoint and sends the response back to the server.
 Now you might ask, why the heck should I care about those miniApps, so let me copy-paste the Telegram explanation:
 ```
 Interactive [HTML5 Mini Apps](https://core.telegram.org/bots/webapps) on Telegram can completely replace **any website**.